Bookrage001/osc/resources/docs/user-guide/widgets-specifics/containers.md

 #### `widgets`
 - type: `array`
 - default: `[]`
-- usage: each element of the `array` must be a widget object.A panel cannot contain widgets and tabs simultaneously.
+- usage: each element of the `array` must be a widget `object`.
+A panel cannot contain widgets and tabs simultaneously.

 #### `tabs`
 - type: `array`
 - default: `[]`
-- usage: each element of the `array` must be a tab object.
+- usage: each element of the `array` must be a tab `object`.
 A panel cannot contain widgets and tabs simultaneously.